Character – Sm – Sun Mico

 Samarium-cobalt magnets, first developed in the 1960’s, are much more powerful than iron magnets and retain their properties at high temperatures.
 They were first used in military microwave communications and later enabled the miniaturisation of electronic devices like headphones, and the development of personal stereos.

-Most Cobalt comes from Africa and allowed dictators like Mobuto Sese Seko of the Democratic Republic of Congo (Zaire) to became fabulously wealthy.
+Most Cobalt comes from Africa and allowed dictators like Mobuto Sese Seko of the Democratic Republic of Congo (Zaire) to become fabulously wealthy.
 A resource war broke out in 1978 in the Katanga region, choking off Cobalt supply and prices soared.
 Neodymium magnets are now more commonly used instead.

 Samarium is also used in optical lasers, as a neutron absorber in nuclear reactors, as a catalyst, in specialised in glass and ceramics as well as in carbon arc lighting for studio lighting and projection.